Security at W3C

 Draft: Web Cryptography API

-WebAppSec is developing the Content Security Policy and CSP Level 2; Cross-Origin Resource Sharing; UI Security; Subresource Integrity and Mixed Content Recommendations.
-This work aims to enable secure mash-ups, address click-jacking, and to create a more robust Web security environment through light-weight policy expression that meshes with HTML5's built-in security policies.
+WebAppSec is developing specifications including Content Security Policy (CSP); UI Security; Subresource Integrity, Mixed Content, Secure Contexts, Referrer Policy, Credential Management, Clear Site Data, and more.
+This work aims to enable secure mash-ups, address click-jacking, and to create a more robust Web security environment through light-weight policy expression and APIs.

 The Web Security Interest Group serves as a forum for discussion about improving standards and implementations to advance the security of the Web.